opencast/opencast/docs/guides/developer/docs/development-environment.md

  - Make your changes and rebuild the module (e.g. execute `mvn clean install` in the module folder).
  - Watch how Karaf automatically redeploys the changed jars from your local Maven repository.
 You can verify that everything went smoothly by checking the log with `log:tail`.

-The updated bundles are only available in the curently running Karaf instance.
+The updated bundles are only available in the currently running Karaf instance.
 To create a Opencast version that has this changes permanently, you have to run `mvn clean install` in the the assemblies directory again.
 Your current instance will be deleted by the new assembly!

 In several cases the bundle:watch can bring Karaf in an unstable condition, as dependencies between bundles will not correctly be restored, after the new bundle has been deployed.